-- Choose a candidate design refresh plan A candidate set of design refreshes (date of each specific refresh) is chosen for analysis. - Modify event list The original event list is modified to include the candidate design refreshes. - Synthesize new parts When parts are replaced at design refresh events, they must be replaced by a newer part that does not exist today.
-MOCA synthesizes a new part, including forecasting of the obsolescence date for the new part(s). - Determine cost of candidate refresh plan The MOCA cost analysis is used to determine a life cycle cost of the event list containing the candidate design refresh plan. - Completed design refresh plans are ranked on the basis of economics All the candidate design refresh plans considered are ranked and the lowest effective life cycle cost solution is chosen. - Price H/HL (commercial LCC tool) Price life cycle cost analysis tools are used both in the evaluation of specific design refresh plan candidates and to determine the final life cycle cost of the system once a final refresh plan is chosen.
+- Synthesize new parts When parts are replaced at design refresh events, they must be replaced by a newer part that does not exist today.
+MOCA synthesizes a new part.
+Key to the synthesis activity is the forecasting of the obsolescence date for the new part(s) (see Section 3). - Determine cost of candidate refresh plan The MOCA cost analysis is used to determine a life cycle cost of the event list containing the candidate design refresh plan. - Completed design refresh plans are ranked on the basis of economics - All the candidate design refresh plans considered are ranked and the lowest effective life cycle cost solution is chosen. - Price H/HL (commercial Life Cycle Cost tool), [22] - Price life cycle cost analysis tools are used both in the evaluation of specific design refresh plan candidates and to determine the final life cycle cost of the system once a final refresh plan is chosen.

-MOCA is implemented in JAVA, examples from the MOCA interface are shown in Figure 4.
+MOCA is implemented in JAVA, examples from the MOCA interface are shown in Figure 3.